 My son cried while reading this book for 10-year-olds.
 The story touched his heart and evoked such compassion in him.

 Looking for school books for 10-year-olds?
 Check out the School Hub with all things school.

 Best Spy Books for a 10-Year-Old

 Chasing Vermeer by Blue Balliett

 When a famed Vermeer painting goes missing, Petra and Calder are thrust into the middle of a scandal!
 Can they solve an art mystery that’s stumped the F.B.I.?

-The first in a 4 book series, this is a great book that is interactive too.
+The first in a 4 book series, this is a great book for 10-year-olds that is interactive too.
 There are hidden puzzles in pictures and a code for readers to break!

 The first book in Gibbs’s series is about Ben Ripley, a child CIA agent trying to defeat the evil organization Spyder.
 As he attends the secret junior CIA boarding school, he gets into loads of situations that put his espionage skills to good use.

 In each book of the series, Ben and his fellow agents tackle a new problem.
 They take place at various new locations as the series progresses.
 It’s already 10 books deep.